Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 ----------------------------------

-The Aer build system uses `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`__ to run the compilation when building it with the python interface.
+The Aer build system uses `scikit-build <https://scikit-build.readthedocs.io/en/latest/index.html>`__ to run the compilation when building it with the Python interface.
 It acts as an interface for `setuptools <https://setuptools.readthedocs.io/en/latest/>`__ to call `CMake <https://cmake.org/>`__ and compile the binaries for your local system.

-Due to the complexity of compiling the binaries you may need to pass options to a certain part of the build process.
+Due to the complexity of compiling the binaries, you may need to pass options to a certain part of the build process.
 The way to pass variables is:

 .. code:: sh